 How It Works

-The MCPP creates opportunities for institutional investors to invest alongside IFC on commercial terms in globally diversified loan portfolios that mimic IFC's own portfolio—similar to an index fund.
+The MCPP creates opportunities for institutional investors and credit insurance companies to invest alongside IFC on commercial terms in globally diversified loan portfolios that mimic IFC's own portfolio—similar to an index fund.

 Investors set loan eligibility criteria and portfolio concentration limits in an upfront agreement with IFC.
 Investors then pledge capital and, as IFC identifies eligible new transactions, financing from investors is allocated alongside IFC's own loans.
 Project appraisal, approval, commitment, and supervision are delegated to IFC.